-He sheds a lot, but his coat is easy to keep in top condition with regular brushing.
+They shed a lot, but their coat is easy to keep in top condition with regular brushing.
 Use a firm bristle brush and shampoo as needed.
-Regular brushing keeps your Great Dane's coat healthy and clean, and cuts down on the number of baths he needs.
+Regular brushing keeps your Great Dane's coat healthy and clean, and it cuts down on the number of baths they need.

-As you might imagine, bathing a Great Dane is a daunting task, particularly if he's not looking forward to it.
-Hard to imagine him hiding under the kitchen table while trying to escape a bath, but it happens.
+As you might imagine, bathing a Great Dane is a daunting task, particularly if they're not looking forward to it.
+Hard to imagine them hiding under the kitchen table while trying to escape a bath, but it happens.

-Begin getting your Dane used to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin getting your Dane used to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 A Great Dane loves children and is gentle with them, especially when raised with them from puppyhood.
-Keep in mind he doesn't have any idea how big he is compared to a small child, and so can accidentally knock them over quite easily.
+Keep in mind they don't have any idea how big they are compared to a small child, so they can accidentally knock kids over quite easily.